h0m3/protonlaunch/README.md

 # ProtonLaunch

-A small piece of script to launch Proton directly from the CLI, similar to Wine.
+A small piece of script to launch Steam Proton instance directly from the CLI, similar to Wine.
 It also allows you to set custom proton prefixes instead of Steam default ones

 ![Protonlaunch running Winecfg](https://raw.githubusercontent.com/h0m3/protonlaunch/main/screenshot.png)